Skip to main content

 Experienced New Jersey Construction Accident Representation

-Our Woodland Park office represents New Jersey construction workers injured on job sites throughout Passaic County and statewide.
+Our Saddle Brook office represents New Jersey construction workers injured on job sites throughout Passaic County and statewide.
 With over 40 years of experience, we understand New Jersey's unique construction accident laws including workers' compensation procedures, third-party liability claims, OSHA regulations, and New Jersey scaffold laws that protect injured workers.

 Unlike workers' compensation which provides limited benefits, third-party lawsuits against general contractors, property owners, and equipment manufacturers allow you to recover unlimited compensation including pain and suffering.
 We handle both your workers' comp claim and third-party lawsuit simultaneously to maximize your total recovery under New Jersey law.